1850 Grand National: Leading Contenders

 Peter Simple was the long time favourite of the general public on the back of his winning the 1849 Grand National although there seemed to be some confusion over his ownership as most contemporary reports differ as to whose colours he was to carry.
 His trainer Tom Cunningham remained in the saddle, as he had been last year in victory.
 Contemporary reports stated that, in what proved to be Cunningham's second and final ride in the race, Peter Simple finished the race.
 His race almost came to an end when refusing at the first fence, an earth bank, which this year had been shored up by still planks.
 However, Cunningham quickly got the horse back into the race and back into contention by the end of the first circuit.
-The effort required appeared to take it's toll as the favourite was unable to maintain a challenge on re-entering the race course for the final time, with Cunningham pulling up before reaching the hurdles on the course.
+The effort required appeared to take its toll as the favourite was unable to maintain a challenge on re-entering the race course for the final time, with Cunningham pulling up before reaching the hurdles on the course.

 Sir John Was backed down to 7/1 to win in the colours of Lord Waterford, who himself had ridden in the 1840 Grand National and provided John Ryan with the best backed mount of the seventeen riders making their debut in the race.
 Considered the best of the Irish entries, the public faith in him stemmed from having performed well at the previous Autumn's Aintree meeting.
 Ryan brought Sir John up to challenge the leader at the final hurdle, only to be nearly brought down when hitting the rebounding panel dislodged by Abd El Kader moments earlier.
 Unable to regain his momentum, Sir John was beaten into third.

 Rat Trap or Rattrap, as it was listed in some contemporary reports was the mount of John Frisby and was quoted at 9/1 on the course.
 The partnership was still in contention when coming into collision with Chandler at the fence before Becher's second time, both horses falling.

 The Victim was quoted at 12/1 by bookmakers and betting rooms.
 With former winning jockey, William Taylor in the saddle, the horse lived up to its name by being the victim of a congested run to the first fence, running out when Peter Simple in front of him refused.